Sunset Dipdye Wedding Dress

 The Making Of a Sunset Dip Dye Wedding Dress

 The first fitting of the toile.
-A toile is a practice run of the dress in cheap fabrics to perfect style and fit.
+I make a toile as a practice run of the dress in cheap fabrics to perfect style and fit.

 Constructing the bodice.